 ANMAC as the independent accrediting authority for nursing and midwifery programs of study is responsible for maintaining and developing the integrity of accreditation standards for professional programs.
-The review of the Re-entry to the Register Midwife Accreditation Standards has now commenced.
+The review of the Re-entry to the Register Midwife Accreditation

+Standards is now in the second stage of consultation.
 The outcome of this review process, which includes wide ranging consultation, will be revised Re-entry to the Register Midwife Accreditation Standards that protect the public and are acceptable to the community, the midwifery profession, related jurisdictions, employers and relevant education providers.
-A further outcome will be revised standards that are nationally consistent, contemporary, comprehensive and clearly articulated.
+A further outcome will be revised accreditation standards that are nationally consistent, contemporary, comprehensive and clearly articulated.

 The ANMAC Board will oversee and consider the outcomes of the review.
-The Expert Advisory Group will guide the stages of the review and will inform and offer advice to ANMAC's Standards Accreditation and Assessment Committee.
+The Expert Advisory Group will guide the review and inform and offer advice to ANMAC's Standards Accreditation and Assessment Committee.